CAD / Computer-Aided Design

 The benefits of CAD include lower product development costs, increased productivity, improved product quality and faster time-to-market.

 - Better visualization of the final product, sub-assemblies and constituent parts in a CAD system speeds the design process.

 - CAD software offers greater accuracy, so errors are reduced.

 - A CAD system provides easier, more robust documentation of the design, including geometries and dimensions, bills of materials, etc.

 - CAD software offers easy re-use of design data and best practices.

 Fibersim is a suite of software that supports all of the unique and complex design and manufacturing methodologies necessary for you to engineer innovative, durable and lightweight products and parts made of advanced composite materials.

-NX is a suite of integrated, fully associative CAD/CAM/CAE applications.
-NX touches the full range of development processes in product design, manufacturing and simulation, allowing companies to encourage the use best practices by capturing and reusing product and process knowledge.
+NX offers the industry's broadest suite of integrated, fully associative CAD/CAM/CAE applications.
+NX touches the full range of development processes in product design, manufacturing and simulation, allowing companies to encourage the use of best practices by capturing and re-using product and process knowledge.

 Seat Design Environment (SDE) is software that's fully integrated into commercial 3D CAD systems, for designing and manufacturing innovative transportation seat systems and interior components.

 Solid Edge is a portfolio of software tools that address all aspects of the product development process – 3D design, simulation, manufacturing, design management and more, thanks to a growing ecosystem of apps.
 Solid Edge combines the speed and simplicity of direct modeling with the flexibility and control of parametric design – made possible with synchronous technology.